aenriq/aenriq/README.md

 I am a student at Arizona State University currently studying Computer Science.

-Check out my personal website at aenriq.com
+I am currently working on remaking my personal website.
+You can checkout my progress at aenriq.com